wez/wezterm/docs/copymode.md

 *since: 20200607-144723-74889cd4*

 Copy mode allows you to make selections using the keyboard; no need to reach for your mouse or trackpad.
+Copy mode is similar to [quick select mode](quickselect.md) but is geared up for describing selections based on keyboard control, whereas quick select mode is used to quickly select and copy commonly used patterns.

 The `ActivateCopyMode` key assignment is used to enter copy mode; it is bound to `CTRL-SHIFT-X` by default.